rohan96shah/software-testing/Project 1/Problem 1/README.md

 ### Question
-Using the code and the test cases developed, Implement the test using the JUnitParamsRunner.
+Using the code from *Problem_1_setWarnings.java*, develop test cases and implement the tests using the JUnitParamsRunner.